Robert170304/blogiq/README.md

 ## 🤝 Contributing

-We ❤️ contributions!
+I ❤️ contributions!
 Follow these steps:

-1. Fork 🍴 the repo.
+1. Fork the repo.
 2. Create a new branch:
    ```bash
    git checkout -b feature/your-feature-name